Listing Thumbnail

 AI generated from product descriptions

-Automatically discover and replace sensitive data with fictitious yet valid equivalents while preserving referential integrity
+Dynamic and static data masking that replaces sensitive values with fictitious yet valid equivalents while preserving referential integrity and data usability

 Database Activity Monitoring